 THPRD is committed to providing a fun, memorable, and safe camp experience.
 We will be monitoring state and federal guidelines and will adapt our programs, as needed, to ensure the safety of all participants.
 We will communicate any changes to families as guidelines are updated.

-THPRD Summer Camps 2020
+THPRD Summer Camps

-In case of rain, we will utilize a combination of the permanent picnic shelters and pavilions located at our sites and portable canopies to keep campers dry and out of the weather.
+What inclement weather plans are in place for outdoor camps?
+In case of rain, we will utilize areas available at camp locations and portable canopies to keep campers dry and out of the weather.
 However, our schedule will remain the same, so the staff will adjust activities as needed.
-If thunder or lightning is present, staff will congregate the children in a safe place (not on high ground, no isolated trees, etc.) and will wait until 30 minutes after the last observed thunder or lightning before resuming activities.
+If thunder or lightning is present, staff will congregate the children in a safe place (not on high ground, no isolated trees, etc.) and wait until 30 minutes after the last observed thunder or lightning before resuming activities.